-Your child's early years setting is participating in a research project testing the impact of a programme called 'Talking Time'.
+Your early years setting is participating in a research project testing the impact of a programme called 'Talking Time'.
 Talking Time includes activities and games designed to develop children's speaking and listening skills.

-The Talking Time project is a collaboration between the Education Endowment Foundation (EEF), the Thrive Together Early Years Stronger Practice Hub (SPH), the Liverpool City Region and Beyond Early Years SPH, the REACHout Early Years SPH, A Brighter Start Early Years SPH, the University of Oxford, University College London (UCL) and the Institute of Education and the National Institute of Economic and Social Research (NIESR).
+The Talking Time project is a collaboration between the Education Endowment Foundation (EEF), the Thrive Together Early Years Stronger Practice Hub (SPH), the Liverpool City Region and Beyond Early Years SPH, the REACHout Early Years SPH, A Brighter Start Early Years SPH, the University of Oxford, University College London (UCL) Institute of Education and the National Institute of Economic and Social Research (NIESR).
 Together, these parties (with the exception of the EEF and the SPHs) are referred to as the 'Research Team' in this Privacy Notice.
-The roles of each of these organisation are:
+The roles of each party named above are as follows:

-- The EEF and the SPHs named above are the funders of the project. - As part of the Department for Education's Early Years Recovery Programme, Stronger Practice Hubs and the EEF are working together to fund Early Years settings' access to evidence-informed programmes and study the programme's influence on practice and children's outcomes.
-This initiative aims to support education recovery following the pandemic, whilst also developing our understanding of effective professional development in the early years.
-The SPHs taking part in Talking Time are named above. - The University of Oxford and UCL Institute of Education will be responsible for designing and delivering the programme. - NIESR will evaluate the impact of the programme on children's outcomes, supported by a team from another research organisation, Qa Research.
-They will also explore practitioners' experiences of the programme and their perceptions of its impact.
+- The EEF and the Stronger Practice Hubs named above are the funders of the project.
+As part of the Department for Education's Early Years Recovery Programme, Stronger Practice Hubs and the EEF are working together to fund Early Years settings' access to evidence-informed programmes and study the programme's influence on practice and children's outcomes.
+This initiative aims to support education recovery following the pandemic, whilst also developing our understanding of effective professional development in the early years. - The University of Oxford and UCL Institute of Education will be responsible for designing and delivering the programme; and for assessing the impact of the programme on staff practice. - NIESR will evaluate the impact of the programme on children's outcomes.
+They will also explore your (early years practitioners') experiences of the programme and your perceptions of its impact.